val-samonte/angular-multirange/README.md

 AngularJS slider component with multiple thumbs support.
 This fork has following new features

-1. Colors for the thumb portions
+1. Colors for the thumb portions, or a gradient at the thumb spot
 2. Edtiable labels
 3. Thumbs will not overlap and stop when collide